mikehobi/notes/react-native-animated.md

 Similar to the interpolation helper function, you can have a set of `Animated.timing` or `.spring` functions that will help you keep consistency in your animations.

-Let's set up two functions that we will hypothetically use throughout our app:
+Let's set up two functions that we will hypothetically use throughout the entirety our app:

 ```jsx
 function createTimingAnimation(animatedValue, toValue) {